Here Are The World's Most Expensive Billionaire Homes.

 Purchase Price: 117 million pounds ($222 million at the time) in 2008

 The steel magnate is believed to own three homes on the high-security street known as Billionaires Row, including a neo-Georgian mansion near the Israeli embassy.
-The home (not pictured), rumored to have been purchased for Mittal's son, was sold by hedge fund billionaire Noam Gottesman
+The home (not pictured), rumored to have been purchased for Mittal's son, was sold by hedge fund billionaire Noam Gottesman.

 Property value: about $248 million, according to 2012 tax assessments